bvkeersop/DocumentBuilder/README.md

 ### Excel

-The Excel document builder allows you to create excel documents.
-Since the structure of excel document is not comparable to markdown or HTML, it's not supported by the `GenericDocumentBuilder`.
+The Excel document builder allows you to create Excel documents.
+Since the structure of Excel documents is not comparable to Markdown or HTML, it's not supported by the `GenericDocumentBuilder`.

 ```C#